ozagordi/DataSharingPolicy/index.md

 1. The raw data: because it's the most trustable source.
 2. A tidy data set: because it is directly processable, more on this later.
 3. A code book describing each variable and its values in the tidy data set: it reduces errors, helps understanding, enforces reproducibility.
-4. An _explicit_ and _exact_ recipe you used to go from 1 -> 2,3
+4. An _explicit_ and _exact_ recipe you used to go from 1 -> 2,3.

+Raw data are often messy, we can't do much for them.
+But when we derive other data from them we can try to make it in a tidy way.

 ---